-The U.S. Bureau of Labor Statistics (BLS) reported that in 2016 there were 2,140 surgical technologists working in Arizona.
-There is a predicted growth of 11.7 percent in the U.S. in this profession over the next eight years.
-In May of 2017, the average hourly rate for surgical technologists in the state was $24.33.
-Most entry-level surgical techs start out making between $21-$26 an hour, depending on their level of education and any certifications they may hold.
-Furthermore, surgical techs in Arizona make an average of $50,610 annually.
-More experienced CSTs may earn as much as $63,570.
+The U.S. Bureau of Labor Statistics (BLS) reported that in 2020, 2,440 surgical technologists were working in Arizona.
+There is a predicted growth of 6 percent in the U.S. in this profession in the ten years to 2031.
+In 2021, the average hourly rate for surgical technologists in the state was $28.24.
+Most entry-level surgical techs start out making between $17.88

 Working as a Surgical Technologist in Arizona

 In Arizona, surgical technologists can find work in hospitals, surgical centers, outpatient clinics, and specialty clinics.
 Those working in hospitals will most likely work rotating shifts.
 As a surgical technologist, you will help in different areas of surgery.
 However, if you are interested in a specialty and work well with surgeons in that specialty, you may choose to focus on that.
 Some specialties include but are not limited to ENT, general surgery, neurology, orthopedic, plastics, and vascular.